PotentiallyTom/Chel/README.md

 Use the scroll wheel  to control zoom level

-Use 1,2,3,Q,W,E to control 4D rotation
+Use Q,W,E,A,S,D to control 4D rotation

+Hold shift to invert the direction of rotation in 4D

 Use R to reset 4D transforms

+Use the numbers to control arbitrary shader inputs